aybabtme/antoine.im/posts/dynamic_programming_for_the_lazy.md

 This thing is filled with unused cells!

-We can see that indeed, every multiple of $5$ is unused.
+We can see that indeed, every non multiple of $5$ is unused.
 We can thus change every access to the `memo` array to only use multiples of $5$, like this:

 ```javascript
 var len = Math.floor(n/5) + 1 // 1-indexed